 The Group invests in real estate and other investment opportunities which include financial instruments backed by property and in direct property with a view to earning a strong return on its capital and revolving its capital speedily including bringing in co-investors.
-The Group also earns income from the services it provides in originating, packaging and managing projects for its co-investors.
+The Group also earns income from the services it provides in originating, packaging and managing projects.
 The Group has been the cornerstone investor in these investment opportunities.